layofthenone/subtitle_rename-file_rename/README.md

-# subtitle_renamer-file_renamer
+# multiple subtitle renamer or file name rename
-Replace multiple subtitle file names with movie names or use other function and use to delete the character your want from multiple files name's
+1)Replace multiple subtitle file names with movie names or 2)Use other function and use to delete the character your want from multiple files name's